 - Workshop synthesizing results of first modeling experiments and dedicated analyses, and planned special issue and review article (TBA, 2016)

-- High-impact weather Workshop (Columbia University, USA, 2016) with a focus on the data needs for high impact weather (including tropical and extra tropical cyclones) coordinated with WWRP research activity on High Impact Weather.
+- High-impact weather Workshop (Columbia University, USA, 2016) with a focus on the data needs for high impact weather (including tropical and extratropical cyclones) coordinated with WWRP research activity on High Impact Weather.

 - 9th ACRE Workshop & Historical weather and Climate Data Forum (20-24 June 2016)

-- 13th International Meeting on Statistical Climatology (Canmore, Canada, 6-10 June 2016): On the theme of “uncertainty modeling in the analysis of weather, climate and hydrological extremes”.To develop guidance and tools for the analyses of extremes for wider climate research community with a large and dedicated session on extremes.
+- 13th International Meeting on Statistical Climatology (Canmore, Canada, 6-10 June 2016): On the theme of “uncertainty modeling in the analysis of weather, climate and hydrological extremes”.To develop guidance and tools for the analyses of extremes for the wider climate research community with a large and dedicated session on extremes.

 - Workshop on Atmospheric Blocking (Reading, UK, 6-8 April 2016):Overview of processes leading to blocking, evaluation of representation of blocking in current climate and weather models, links between blocking and regional (feedback) processes (A short summary of the presentations given during the workshop was just published in the SPARC newsletter (p.26)).